 During the sixth meeting, the Advisory Committee refined strategic sites recommendations, and feedback from the public on the draft plan recommendations and master plan, and plans for the final public workshop.

-Meeting #7: February ##, 2025
+Meeting 7: January 31, 2025

-During the seventh meeting, the Advisory Committee will provide final feedback on the draft Plan and review feedback from the final public workshop.
+During the seventh meeting, the Advisory Committee provided the final round of feedback on the draft Plan and reviewed feedback from the final public workshop.

 Visioning Survey